 Deconstructing the skill will help you save time which you would have otherwise spent in trial-and-error.
-There are people who have spent hours and maybe years mastering something.
-Rely on their experience & expertise – you are able to get all that information either online or through books.
+Some people have spent hours and maybe years mastering something.
+Rely on their experience & expertise – you can get all that information either online or through books.

 We often fall into analysis paralysis.
 Often the more we know the more confused we become.
 Our confidence is shattered even before we start learning.

 I remember the time when I wanted to get my Driver’s Licence.
 I enrolled in a Driving school to learn from an instructor.
-The first couple of sessions the instructor taught me only the basics- the brakes, the gas pedal, the steering, the rear view mirror, indicators,etc. It took me couple of sessions to get comfortable to know where everything was.
+In the first couple of sessions, the instructor taught me only the basics- the brakes, the gas pedal, the steering, the rearview mirror, indicators, etc. It took me a couple of sessions to get comfortable to know where everything was.

 I remember the apprehension and nervousness for the first 2 classes when I sat in the car.

-The same analogy applies to learning anything.
+The same analogy applies to learn anything.
 Find out what tools are needed, and then slowly pick it up one sub-skill at a time.

 This is the Achilles Heel for most of us.
 Nowadays, it is even more difficult to concentrate on one particular thing at a time.
 Thank you World Wide Web!!

-There are constant distractions -Television, Internet, your smartphone.
-And of course well-intentioned family and friends who do not want us to stress a lot by learning new things.
+There are constant distractions -Television, the Internet, your smartphone.
+And of course, well-intentioned family and friends who do not want us to stress a lot by learning new things.

 Once you know what the potential distractions are – you can create a schedule or game plan to acquire the skill.